csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 Two important issues in studying parallelism are speedup and scaleup.
 Running a given task in less time by increasing the degree of parallelism is called **speedup**.
 Handling larger tasks by increasing the degree of parallelism is called **scaleup**.

 Consider a database application running on a parallel system with a certain number of processors and disks.
 Now suppose that we increase the size of the system by increasing the number of processors, disks, and other components of the system.
 The goal is to process the task in time inversely proportional to the number of processors and disks allocated.
-Suppose that the execution time of a task on the larger machine is _TL_ , and that the execution time of the same task on the smaller machine is _TS_.
-The speedup due to parallelism is defined as _TS/TL_ .
+Suppose that the execution time of a task on the larger machine is _T_~L~ , and that the execution time of the same task on the smaller machine is _T_~S~.
+The speedup due to parallelism is defined as _T~S~/T~L~_ .
 The parallel system is said to demonstrate **linear speedup** if the speedup is _N_ when the larger system has _N_ times the resources (processors, disk, and so on) of the smaller system.
 If the speedup is less than _N_, the system is said to demonstrate **sublinear speedup**.
 Figure 17.5 illustrates linear and sublinear speedup.

 Scaleup relates to the ability to process larger tasks in the same amount of time by providing more resources.
 Let _Q_ be a task, and let _QN_ be a task that is _N_ times bigger than _Q_.
 Suppose that the execution time of task _Q_ on a given machine